marcoantonioni/DO180-apps/Labs.md

 [student@workstation ~]$ lab dockerfile-review start

-## Deploying Containerized Applications on OpenShift
+## Lab: Deploying Containerized Applications on OpenShift

 Performance Checklist
 In this lab, you will create an application using the OpenShift Source-to-Image facility.